-DR300 Wireless Settings
+Wireless Settings on the DR300

-The DR300 recorder has been set up with settings that are unique to the receiving location.
-All of these settings must match the settings of the DR300 Socket and/ or Bluetooth Software at the receiving location in order for DR300 transmission to take place.
+Your recorder has been set up with wireless settings that are unique to the receiving location.
+All of these settings must match the settings of the Socket and/or at the receiving location in order for wireless transmission to take place.